 Foreign CSOs.
 Foreign CSOs can establish branch offices under a general agreement with the Social Welfare Council, but they must implement their programs through local CSOs by entering into project-specific agreements.
 This can be a burdensome process because the project-specific agreement requires approval from as many as seven different ministries.

-In August 2016, the Government of Nepal requested all Chief District Officers (CDOs) to refrain from any activities in their districts that are organized by INGOs, unless the CDOs are given prior approval from the Home Ministry.
+In August 2016, the Government of Nepal requested all Chief District Officers (CDOs) to refrain from any activities in their districts that are organized by INGOs, unless the CDOs are given prior approval from the Ministry of Home Affairs.
 The government defended the decision as necessary to ensure that CDOs are fulfilling their governance responsibilities.

 Barriers to Speech / Advocacy